Asian Americans in California: Vietnamese

 San Jose is 10% Vietnamese, and the San Francisco Bay Area has a sizable Vietnamese population.
 Other areas of Santa Clara County like Milpitas, and Alameda County’s Fremont is home to many.
 Chinatown, San Francisco and Tenderloin, San Francisco have communities.

 Orange County has a large Vietnamese population, with much of the population in Garden Grove and Westminster, which contains a Little Saigon.
 There are also smaller but significant Vietnamese communities in Anaheim and Santa Ana in Orange County.

 There is a Vietnamese population in San Diego County.
 Little Saigon, San Diego in City Heights has a Vietnamese community, and they can be found in Ranchos Penasquitos.

 Demographics

 Notable people

-This is a list of notable people of Asian descent who were either born, raised, or spent a significant amount of time in their formative years in California.
+This is a list of notable people of Asian descent who were either born, raised, or spent a significant amount of time in California.